 Bermuda, an island in the North Atlantic, sits within the ecologically important Sargasso Sea—a unique marine environment where vast mats of seaweed protect a unique community of life.
 On the surface, these mats of Sargassum are home to several bird species that roost on the seaweed.
 Below the surface, more than 100 species of fish and 145 species of invertebrates rely on this seaweed for protection.
-Pew and its partners are calling for the establishment of a large, fully protected marine reserve, dubbed the Blue Halo, to protect Bermuda’s waters.

 Our WorkView All

 About three-quarters of Bermudians support the establishment of a fully protected marine reserve in the island's waters, according to a recent poll commissioned by Avaaz, an international campaign organization.
 Read More

 Where We Work